giosali/DiacriticalMarks/README.md

 ```

 ```
 📝 NOTE: The order of `CombiningDiacriticalMark`s matters!
-For example, if the order of the `marks` variable was instead: { CombiningDiacriticalMark.CombiningDotBelow, CombiningDiacriticalMark.CombiningBreve }, you may end up with a string consisting of a 'Ạ' that has a breve ('˘') accent attached to it, which means the string will have a length of 2 instead of 1.
+For example, if the order of the `marks` variable was instead:

+    { CombiningDiacriticalMark.CombiningDotBelow, CombiningDiacriticalMark.CombiningBreve }

+Then you may end up with a string consisting of a 'Ạ' that has a breve ('˘') accent attached to it, which means the string will have a length of 2 instead of 1.

 In other words: